-For the three months ended March 31, 2022, the Company incurred \$0.5 million of restructuring charges and \$3.1 million of other costs associated with our restructuring program.
+For the three and nine months ended September 30, 2022, the Company incurred \$0.6 million and \$4.6 million of restructuring charges, respectively, and \$1.6 million and \$8.5 million of other costs associated with our restructuring program, respectively.
 These charges were incurred in connection with the Company's Reinvent SEE business transformation.

-In December 2018, the Board of Directors approved our Reinvent SEE business transformation, which included the related three-year restructuring program ("Program").
+In December 2018, the Board of Directors approved our Reinvent SEE business transformation, which included the related restructuring program ("Program").
 Spend associated with our previously existing restructuring programs at the time of Reinvent SEE's approval was substantially completed as of December 31, 2020, and is no longer included in the restructuring program totals below.

-The Board of Directors originally approved cumulative restructuring spend up to \$220 million.
-In December 2021, the Board of Directors approved a sixmonth extension to the original three-year estimate.
-The six-month extension does not expand the original total Program spend and is primarily related to on-going initiatives, including those related to SEE's continued digital transformation.
-We now expect restructuring activities associated with the Program to be substantially complete by June 30, 2022.
+The Board of Directors originally approved the Program with a cumulative restructuring spend of up to \$220 million and a three-year term.
+The Board of Directors later extended the Program to the end of calendar year 2022.
+This extension does not expand the total authorized Program spend and is primarily related to on-going initiatives, including those related to SEE's continued digital transformation.